nitinkumar30/nitinkumar30/README.md

 ### I'm [Nitin Kumar](https://twitter.com/nitinBlackEagle) 👋

 I'm a Full Stack Developer and Technical Researcher .
-I'm passionate about sharing knowledge, exploring techs , Web Development and Cyber Security researching.
+I'm passionate about sharing knowledge about new techs , Web Development and Cyber Security researches.

 - 💬 Ask me about: Web Development, Cyber Knowledge, Python, and Latest techs.
 - 📫 How to reach me: DM [@nitinBlackEagle](https://twitter.com/nitinBlackEagle)